-- planned English learning is recorded in teachers' medium term plans and weekly plan, copies of which are kept in individual teachers' planning files.
-Units of work should be planned in line with the Renewed Primary Framework and T4W approach. - progress within the National Curriculum is recorded by means of continuous monitoring of the child's work by the class teacher.
-Other tests may be used as appropriate. - children will be involved in appropriate English intervention programmes (Sound Start and booster classes) - a variety of methods should be used to gather material for record keeping purposes this may include video recorders and photographs.
+- planned English learning is recorded in teachers' medium- term plans and weekly plan, copies of which are kept in individual teachers' planning files/on staff share.
+Units of work should be planned in line with the Renewed Primary Framework and may be supported by T4W (Talk for Writing) or other writing learning models. - progress within the National Curriculum is recorded by means of continuous monitoring of the child's work by the class teacher.
+Other tests may be used as appropriate. - children will be involved in appropriate English intervention programmes (Talk Boost, Sound Start and booster classes) - a variety of methods should be used to gather material for record keeping purposes this may include photographs and videos.
 Records should be updated on a regular basis to illustrate specific developments or lack of progress of individual children; - a written report on each child's achievements in English will be sent to parents as part of an overall report on the child's progress to date in the February and July of each academic year.
 It is important that this report is as informative as possible.
 Parents will have the opportunity to discuss their children's progress in all subject areas, including English, 3 times a year at Parent Evenings.
-The child's opinion of his/her own progress will also be sought;

-- children will undertake statutory assessment in Reading and GPS (Grammar, punctuation and spelling)at years 2 and 6 and other appropriate assessment tests for other year groups. - targets are set each term for all children in Writing via the yellow tags on their books.
-These are reviewed regularly by the class teacher or can be requested for review by the child. - Moderation of assessed writing will take place each term led by the Assessment Leader alongside the English Leader. - Staff attend regular pupil progress meetings with SLT and these are used to set targets and interventions for the class.
-Analysis of standards in relation to national expectations, and expectations for those children are discussed. - Interim frameworks are also in the front of English books of each child in years 2 and 6, highlighting end of year expectations.
-Teachers should tick when the objective has been achieved across a range of genres. - Teachers use Target Tracker to monitor progress and attainment.
+The child's opinion of his/her own progress will also be sought; - Children undertake statutory assessment in Reading and GPS (Grammar, punctuation and spelling) at years 2 and 6 and other appropriate assessment tests for other year groups. - targets are set each term for all children in Writing.
+These are reviewed regularly by the class teacher or can be requested for review by the child. - Moderation of assessed writing takes place each term led by the Assessment Lead alongside the English Lead. - Staff attend regular pupil progress meetings with SLT and these are used to set targets and interventions for the class.
+Analysis of standards in relation to national expectations, and expectations for those children are discussed. - Teachers use Target Tracker to monitor progress and attainment.
 Targets are given to children based on their current band within writing and spelling, and lessons are planned around these objectives.